ayamflow/vue-route/README.md

 </body>

 ```

-It's heavily based on the `v-component` directive by @yyx990803 (on the [vuejs repo](https://github.com/yyx990803/vue/blob/0.11.0-rc3/src/directives/component.js)) so big up to him!
+`vue-route` extends the `v-component` directive by @yyx990803 (on the [vuejs repo](https://github.com/yyx990803/vue/tree/master/src/directives/component.js)).
+Buy him a coffee if you can.

 ## Get started

 **1.** Install with npm/component(1): `npm i vue-route --save` or `component install ayamflow/vue-route`.